VinEckSie/sealed-in-rust/src/02-core-primitives/02-01-symmetric-ciphers.md

 [^PSEUDOKEY]: Pseudorandom keystream - sequence of bits/bytes that looks random but is deterministically generated from a secret key (and usually a nonce).
 [More](../99-appendices/99-01-glossary.md#pseudorandom-keystream)
 [^POLY1305]: ChaCha20-Poly1305 -
 AEAD scheme that combines the ChaCha20 stream cipher with the Poly1305 MAC to provide authenticated encryption (confidentiality + integrity).
 [More](../99-appendices/99-01-glossary.md#chacha20-poly1305)
+[^SALT]: Salt - A random value added to a password before key derivation to prevent identical passwords from producing identical keys and to defeat precomputed attacks such as rainbow tables..
+[More](../99-appendices/99-01-glossary.md#salt)
+[^PBKDF2]: PBKDF2 (Password-Based Key Derivation Function) - The standardized successor to PBKDF1 for deriving cryptographic keys from passwords..
+[More](../99-appendices/99-01-glossary.md#pbkdf2)
+[^ARGON2]: Argon2 (named after the mythological ship Argo and its crew, the Argonauts) - The modern standard for password hashing and key derivation, designed to resist GPU and ASIC attacks using memory-hard computation.
+[More](../99-appendices/99-01-glossary.md#argon2)
+[^SCRYPT]: Scrypt -
+A memory-hard password-based key derivation function built to make large-scale hardware brute-force attacks expensive and inefficient.
+Older than Argon2 but still widely used.
+[More](../99-appendices/99-01-glossary.md#scrypt)
+[^HKDF]: HKDF (HMAC-based Key Derivation Function) -
+A key derivation function for expanding an already strong secret into multiple independent cryptographic keys using hash functions.
+Used for key separation and key hygiene, not for protecting weak passwords.
+[More](../99-appendices/99-01-glossary.md#hkdf)